Eclampsia is the new onset of seizures or coma in a pregnant woman with preeclampsia. These seizures are not related to an existing brain condition.

 - Nausea or vomiting

-Getting medical care all during pregnancy is important in preventing complications.
+Getting medical care during your entire pregnancy is important in preventing complications.
 This allows problems such as preeclampsia to be detected and treated early.

 Getting treatment for preeclampsia may prevent eclampsia.